chunhualiao/chunhualiao.github.io/cmauabihg000709i80ry53cpi.md

 2. **Provider Shortages**:

     The U.S. faces a growing shortage of primary care physicians (PCPs), projected to reach 17,800–48,000 by 2034 (Association of American Medical Colleges, 2020).
 Northern California has a **primary care desert**, even in affluent suburbs like mine (east bay area).
-The Permanente Medical Group (TPMG)'s 9,000+ physicians in Northern California (as of 2024) serve 4.5 million members, but the ratio ( ~1 PCP per 2,000 members) strains capacity during demand spikes.
+The Permanente Medical Group (TPMG)'s 9,000+ physicians in Northern California (as of 2024) serve 4.5 million members, but the ratio ( <mark>~1 PCP per 2,000 members</mark>) strains capacity during demand spikes.

 3. **Population Growth and Aging**: